 Soft Proofing is a way to simulate on-screen what a print will look like on your chosen paper/print product.
-Working knowledge of soft-proofing and basic colour theory and a relatively new, colour-calibrated monitor gives the best results.
+Profiles are available for our giclee prints, rolled canvas, print and mount, self-serve frames and stretched canvas.

 If your monitor is calibrated, here's what to do:

-- Download our print profiles (updated June 2021).
+- Download our print profiles (updated July 2024).
 The zip file includes profiles for all our print products, organised by folder.
 They're designed to be viewed in daylight (a colour temperature of 5000 - 6000K).

 - Name each paper profile so you can select it easily in the future.
 Don't forget to save.